How did the garden get its name?

 HORATIO NELSON was known as the ‘Hero of the Nile’ after his victory over the French in Egypt.

-His visit to Monmouth in 1802 caused great excitement amongst the townsfolk when he accompanied Sir William and Lady Hamilton, who were returning from their Estate in West Wales.
+His visit to Monmouth in 1802 caused great excitement amongst the townsfolk when he accompanied Sir William and Lady Hamilton, who were visiting their Estate in West Wales.
 Their visit included many grand events, including a dinner at the Beaufort Arms.

 “About eight o’clock, his Lordship and friends took leave of the meeting in the most polite manner, and afterwards accompanied Colonel Lindsay to the beautiful summer house in his garden ... there to enjoy the refreshments of tea and coffee, and pass the remainder of the evening in that charming retreat.”